-The markings on these buoys are oriented from the perspective of being entered from seaward (the boater is going towards the port).
-This means that red buoys are passed on the starboard (right) side when proceeding from open water into port, and black buoys to port (left) side.
+Lateral markers are oriented from the perspective of being entered from seaward (the boater is going toward the port).
+This means that red buoys are passed on the starboard (right) side of the vessel when proceeding from open water into port, and green buoys to the port (left) side.

-The right side (starboard) of the channel is marked with RED, even numbered buoys.
-The left (port) side of the channel is marked with GREEN, odd numbered buoys.
+The right side (starboard) of the channel is marked with RED, evennumbered buoys.
+The left side (port) of the channel is marked with GREEN, odd-numbered buoys.